tonyhammond/centex/README.md

-# cenTeX - A TeX macro pacakge for documents
+# cenTeX - A TeX macro pacakge

 This TeX macro package was used to process technical documents at NATO SACLANTCEN.